plone/Installers-UnifiedInstaller/README.rst

   $ ./install.sh $OPTION

+If you run the installer with no option arguments, it will ask a series of questions about basic options.

+For a full list of options, many of which are not available via the dialog questions, use:

+  $ ./install.sh --help

 Please see http://docs.plone.org/manage/installing/installation.html/unified-unix-installer/options for a overview about all different options.

-.. note:: For certain install options you will have to run the installer with sudo or as root.
+.. note:: For certain production install options you will have to run the installer with sudo or as root.
+This is generally not necessary when building development or evaluation systems.

 Documentation
 -------------

-Full documentation for end users can be found in the ``/docs`` directory of this repository, and is also available at http://docs.plone.org/foo/bar
+Full documentation for end users can be found in the ``/docs`` directory of this repository, and is also available at http://docs.plone.org/foo/bar (TODO: establish final URL in Plone 5 docs)

 Contribute